Becky James: Cyclist 'excited' about future after announcing retirement

 Double world champion and Olympic silver medallist James, 25, announced her retirement on Wednesday, 17 August and plans to start a baking business.

-"It came literally about two weeks ago and I thought this is what I want to do and it just clicked," she said.
+"It came about two weeks ago and I thought 'this is what I want to do' and it just clicked," she said.

 "I came to the decision it was the right thing for me to do and I'm feeling very excited."